Cardinal-Cryptography/aleph-node/BUILD.md

 ```
 Binary will be stored at `$(pwd)/aleph-node`.

-If you have [nix][nix] installed locally, you can simply call `nix-shell shell.nix`.
+If you have [nix][nix] installed locally, you can simply call `nix-shell`.
 It should spawn a shell with all build
 dependencies installed.
 Inside, you can simply use `cargo build --release -p aleph-node`.
 Keep in mind that a binary created
 this way will most likely depend on `glibc` referenced by `nix` and necessary default for your system.